Student Life & Services

 No student will be readmitted who has not met the following requirements:

-- Submission of a letter to the Director of Counseling & Wellness Services (or designee) requesting re-enrollment.
+- Submission of a letter to the Senior Director of Counseling & Wellness Services (or designee) requesting re-enrollment.
 The letter should review the circumstances that led to the leave, describe in detail any activities pursued while out of school, explain why you now feel able to resume studies successfully and outline a plan for continued support.
 You should also indicate whether you plan to apply for housing.

-- Submission of a letter and pertinent medical documentation to the Director of Counseling & Wellness Services (or designee) from the physician or therapist with whom you have been working.
+- Submission of a letter and pertinent medical documentation to the Senior Director of Counseling & Wellness Services (or designee) from the physician or therapist with whom you have been working.
 The letter should outline the treatment given and progress made, and provide support for your return to full-time or part-time study at LIM College.
 The letter should also address the continued care plan recommended for your return.

-- If applicable, you will be asked by the Director of Counseling & Wellness Services (or designee) to meet with a member of LIM College’s Counseling Department for an evaluation.
+- If applicable, you will be asked by the Senior Director of Counseling & Wellness Services (or designee) to meet with a member of LIM College’s Counseling Department for an evaluation.
 The evaluation will be scheduled by the Office of Counseling & Wellness Services at LIM College no sooner than one month prior to the start of the semester.

-- If re-enrollment is granted, you are also expected to meet with the Director of Counseling & Wellness Services (or designee) throughout the semester if requested.
+- If re-enrollment is granted, you are also expected to meet with the Senior Director of Counseling & Wellness Services (or designee) throughout the semester if requested.
 In addition, students who return to Housing should check in with the Director of Residential Life (or designee) to ensure an easier transition to the campus community.

 - You should apply for housing (if eligible) at the same time you submit your request for re-enrollment.
 The online application will be held in queue until re-enrollment has been formally granted.
 You may also apply for the College’s off campus meal plan when you submit your request for re-enrollment.